s-baumann/PivotTables.jl/README.md

 ### 4. `:json_external`

 Data is saved as separate JSON files in a `data/` subdirectory, and the HTML references these files.

-**Advantages:**
-- Much smaller HTML file size
-- Faster page load for large datasets
-- JSON preserves data types better than CSV
-- Better for version control (can diff data and HTML separately)
-- JSON files can be easily consumed by other tools and languages

-**Disadvantages:**
-- Requires multiple files (HTML + JSON files + launcher scripts)
-- Browsers block local file access by default (CORS)
-- Must use provided launcher scripts to open with proper browser flags
-- Slightly larger file size than Parquet for large datasets

 **Usage:**
 ```julia